Pushpamk/materialui-component-sublime-autocomplete/README.md

 OR

-Download and paste in Installed Packages from release.
+Download and paste in Installed Packages from [release](https://material-ui.com/)

 ### Usage